koalabears/koalabears.github.io/README.md

 # koalabears.github.io

 ##What?
-A record of our learning experiences within Founders &amp; Coders
+koalabears.github.io will be a record of our learning experiences within Founders &amp; Coders.
+We hope to make this a fully functioning website, on which we can showcase our team's projects.

 ##Why?
 To documents our progress and gain experience with collaboration, working on multiple projects throughout the course.